s0riak/pi-led-control/README.md

                         the path to the config file to be used

 The server is started locally and the UI can be accessed on http://localhost:9000 or the port specified.

-Alternatively you can use an interactive CLI:

-   python3 ledui.py

 ##Available programs